Source: Ara Wagoner / Android Central

-Chromebooks are designed to work the same whether you buy a $100 Chromebook or a $1,000 Pixelbook, but that doesn't mean they all have to look the same.
-Chrome themes have existed for years, and while they don't extend to the entire Chrome OS system, they do theme the Chrome browser, where we tend to spend the most time.
+Chromebooks are designed to work the same whether you buy the newest best Chromebooks or a model a few years older, but that doesn't mean they all have to look the same either.
+Chrome themes have existed for years, and while they don't extend to the entire Chrome OS system, they add theme to your Chrome browser, a virtual space that we tend to spend the most of our time.
 Once you choose a theme, it can last for years — I've been using the same Blue/Green Cubes Theme since at least 2016 — and setting a new one is super simple.
+We'll show you how to theme your Chromebook below.

 How to apply a pre-made theme

 Chrome themes are hosted in the Chrome Web Store alongside the Chrome extensions and mostly defunct Chrome apps.
-Testing and applying new themes is an absolute breeze because they are all hosted on the same site and can be applied with zero effort:
+Therefore, testing and applying new themes is an absolute breeze because they are all hosted on the same site and can be applied with zero effort:

 - Open the Themes section of the Chrome Web Store in your Chrome browser.

-Click the theme you want to try out.
+- Click the theme you want to try.

 How to create a custom theme